History and exam

 Signs include dry mucous membranes, poor skin turgor, tachycardia, hypotension, and, in severe cases, shock.

-nonspecific central nervous system symptoms of hypernatremia
+non-specific central nervous system symptoms of hypernatraemia

 visual field defects